Seoul National University: Admissions

-Admissions to Seoul National University is extremely competitive.
+Admissions to SNU are extremely competitive.
 From 1981 to 1987, when an applicant could apply only to one university at a time, more than 80% of the top 0.5% scorers in the annual government-administered scholastic achievement test applied to SNU and many of them were unsuccessful.

 Academic structure

 Sixteen colleges of the university offer 83 undergraduate degree programs.
 For master and doctoral programs there is one graduate school with 99 programs from five fields of studies.
 The interdisciplinary programs are the ones invented and operated by more than two departments.
 In addition to that, there are twelve professional graduate schools.